College welcomes record 2,856 students

 By Human Ecology communications

-This entry was posted on Friday, October 11th, 2013 and is filed under Apparel, Textiles & Interior Design, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Kinesiology.
+This article was posted on Friday, October 11, 2013 and is filed under Apparel, Textiles & Interior Design, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Kinesiology.